 Cabled Moorings with Profilers and Platforms at the Cascadia Margin and Slope, and at Axial Seamount

-The UW Regional Scale Nodes team is designing, fabricating, testing, and implementing state-of-the-art paired moorings that will be cabled to the Primary Infrastructure and will provide real- and near-real time data to the global community over the Internet.
-In total, six of these new moorings will be installed in 2014, spanning water depths from 2900m to 600m at three different sites: PN1A- Slope Base; PN1C - Offshore (shared with the Endurance Array); and PN3A - Base of Axial Seamount.
-Each mooring profiler and platform will be powered by the cable and will have bandwidth (Gbs) capabilities that allow for a broad suite of sensors.
+The UW Cabled Array team has designed and installed state-of-the-art paired moorings that provide real- and near-real time data to the global community over the Internet.
+The system hosts six of these new instrumented moorings that span water depths from 2900m to 600m at three different sites: PN1A- Slope Base (2900 m); PN1C - Oregon Endurance Offshore (600 m); and PN3A - Base of Axial Seamount (2700 m).
+Each mooring profiler and platform is powered by the cable and has 1 Gbs bandwidth (and up to 3000 watts power providing capabilities that allow for a broad suite of sensors.
 These sensors include real-time digital imaging and acquisition of high-bandwidth sonar and hydrophone data for biological applications.
-In concert, these instrumented platforms will provide unparalleled spatial-temporal resolution on biogeochemical processes, ocean acidification, and other oceanographic processes operative off the Oregon-Washington coast.
+In concert, these instrumented platforms provide unparalleled spatial-temporal resolution on biogeochemical processes, ocean acidification, and other oceanographic processes operative off the Oregon-Washington coast.

 The two types of cabled moorings include the following:

 1) A Deep Profiler hosting an instrumented deep wire crawler (McLane) that measures ocean properties from ~3000 m to ~ 200 m water depth.
-Power and data transfer will be provided to the Deep Profiler via an inductive couple.
-An extension cable running from a Low Power Junction Box will provide 375v power and 1GBs communications to the following instruments:
+Power and data transfer is provided to the Deep Profiler via an inductive couple.
+An extension cable running from a Low Power Junction Box provide 375v power and 1GBs communications to the following instruments:

 - CTD, Dissolved Oxygen, 3-D Single Point Current Meter -Temperature, and Fluorometers (CDOM, Chlorophyll-a, Optical Backscatter)

 2) A two-legged mooring with a 200-m Platform (12 feet across) and an instrumented winched Shallow Profiler that travels from 200 m to just below the ocean's surface.
-Power (375 v) and communications (1Gbs) will be provided to this two-legged mooring via a Low Voltage Node.
-A science module (pod) on the 200-m platform, as well as the instrument pod on the winched profiler, can be installed/recovered using a robotic vehicle.
+Power (375 v) and communications (1Gbs) is provided to this two-legged mooring via a Low Voltage Node.
+A science module (pod) on the 200-m platform, as well as the instrument pod on the winched profiler, is installed/recovered using a robotic vehicle.
 This means that the entire mooring does not have to be recovered each year, thus lowering operations and maintenance costs.
 The same is true for the Deep Profiler.